Scholarship and financial aid process for students entering in August of 2015

 □ Students register for Wildcat Warm-up, orientation, and enrollment.
 The cost for Wildcat Warm-up is $175.
 The cost for Orientation and Enrollment is $55 for a student, $20 for a student’s first guest, and $10 for each additional guest.

-□ Students ask their high school or community college registrar’s office to submit their final transcripts to the Kansas State University Office of Undergraduate Admissions.
+□ Students ask their high school or transfer college registrar’s office to submit their official final transcripts to the Kansas State University Office of Admissions.

-□ If students accept a Federal Direct subsidized and/or unsubsidized loan and are first-time borrowers, they must complete a loan entrance counseling session and a master promissory note.
+□ If students accept a Federal Direct subsidized and/or unsubsidized loan and are first-time borrowers, they must complete loan entrance counseling and a master promissory note.

 □ Students come to K-State to get enrolled into classes and learn more about K-State.